4ms/metamodule-core-modules/doc/4ms-coremodules-manual.md

   Setting this lower will result in less latency from the time a trigger fires to the time the sample starts.
 Setting this higher will mean that if the SD Card or USB drive stalls momentarily, then there's less chance of the audio glitching.
-Keep in mind that if the sample data can fit in the buffer, then this setting has no effect once the sample is full buffered (progress bar is green).
+Keep in mind that if the Max Buffer Size is large enough to hold the entire sample, then this setting has no effect once the sample is fully buffered (i.e., the progress bar is green).
 Also, since this is expressed as a percentage of the buffer size, changing the buffer size will effect the latency and stall protection.
 The default value of 25% is a good choice if you don't know what to pick.
 - **Max Buffer Size:** This sets the maximum amount of memory (in MB) the module is allowed use.
 If the sample is smaller than the buffer, then only the memory needed will be used.
-In that case, the sample can be "fully buffered", which means once it's been played once it can be played again without any additional disk access or latency.
+In that case, the sample can be "fully buffered", which means after it's been played once it can be played again without any additional disk access or latency.
   On the other hand, if the sample data is larger than the max buffer size, then the sample cannot be fully loaded into memory.
 In this case it will